 The implementation of the CEFTA Agreement is evolving into areas which demand technically complex negotiations such as liberalisation of trade in services, and trade facilitation.
-Such deepening of the implementation therefore requires more institutional and financial resources to contribute competitiveness, investments and growth of the Region.
+Such deepening of the implementation therefore requires more institutional and financial resources to contribute to competitiveness, investments and growth of the Region.
 Liberalisation of trade in services, and trade facilitation are also the areas of which implementation of the Agreement will require the involvement of various stakeholders in public and private sectors which might not so far take part directly in technical work done by the CEFTA Structures.

-Sufficient resources of technical and financial assistance should be in place to cope challenges of such extension and deepening to reach those strategic objectives emphasised by the EU Enlargement Strategy, the SEE 2020 and the IPA Multi Country Strategy 2014-2020.
+Sufficient resources for technical and financial assistance should be in place to cope with challenges of such extension and deepening to reach those strategic objectives.

 The functioning of the CEFTA Secretariat has been financially supported by the EU through two contribution agreements since its establishment in 2008.
 Two additional contribution agreements to finance a CEFTA Project Facility (CPF) - a financial facility to contract short-term technical assistance - were signed in 2012 and in 2014 respectively.
 Additionally, in 2015 an annual contribution was extended (Support to CEFTA Secretariat 2015/2016 - operating grant) together with a three-year contribution ("Strengthening the CEFTA Structures and their implementation capacities" - action grant).
+An operating grant for one year duration (April 2017- March 2018) is approved under the 2016 multi-country programme, the current operating grant will start only after the previous one will have elapsed.